 Spain

-Carlos Garcia will be the Course Director for the Gobi March 2023.
-Spaniard Carlos Garcia Prieto has worked as the Course Director at twenty RacingThePlanet races and more than a dozen ultra-distance events in total.
-A qualified architect, Carlos established his own design company after graduating from the Higher Technical School of Architecture at University of Madrid in 1990 with an Architect degree and has since gained more than 11 years experience in designing commercial spaces and public architecture.
+Carlos Garcia will be the Course Director for the Gobi March 2026, our 20th Edition.
+Spaniard Carlos Garcia Prieto has worked as the Course Director at more than twenty RacingThePlanet / 4 Deserts ultramarathons and more than a dozen ultra-distance events in total.
+A qualified architect, Carlos established his own design company after graduating from the Higher Technical School of Architecture at University of Madrid in 1990 with a degree in architecture and has since gained more than 15 years' experience in designing commercial spaces and public architecture.

 Privacy policy and cookies: